mildsunrise/protobuf-inspector/README.md

 ## Usage

+You can install with pip:

+    pip install protobuf-inspector

-No dependencies required.
-Just run `main.py` and feed the protobuf blob on stdin:
+This installs the `protobuf_inspector` command.
+Run it, feeding the protobuf blob on stdin:

-    ./main.py < my-protobuf-blob
+    protobuf_inspector < my-protobuf-blob

 After reading the first (blind) analysis of the blob, you typically start defining some of the fields so protobuf-inspector can better parse your blobs, until you get